Freight Shipping from Austin to Charleston

 How much does it cost to ship freight from Austin to Charleston?

-Full truckload (FTL) rates from Austin, TX to Charleston, SC currently range from $2,969-$3,660 for a standard dry van load over the 1,381-mile route.
+Full truckload (FTL) rates from Austin, TX to Charleston, SC currently range $2,969-$3,660 (roughly $2.18-$2.66 per mile over 1,381 miles).
 LTL shipments typically cost $960-$1,574 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Charleston?